grc-iit/website/docs/05-jarvis/02-jarvis-cd/06-pipeline-tests.md

 # repeat:

 The number of times each experiment should be conducted.
-This is for reproducability.
+For example, this can be used to calculate the average across experiment runs to get a better understanding of variability and noise in your study.

 # output